PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ### App installation

-Head to the [VS code download page](https://code.visualstudio.com/download#) and pick the Win64 user installer
+Head to the [VS code download page](https://code.visualstudio.com/download#) and pick the Win64 user installer.

 Go through the install process, I think all the defaults are fine, so just keep hitting next.
 You can optionally add in things like "Add open with code action to Windows Explorer".
 It won't directly impact the rest of what we're doing, just integrates code with the rest of your desktop a little more fully.

 ### Basic extensions

-What makes VS code so great is all its extensions.
-There are a few that require some configuration so I'll address them later, here are some out of the box ones that are great:
+What makes VS code so great are all of its extensions.
+There are a few that require some configuration so I'll address them later; here are some out-of-the-box ones that are great:

 * Bracket Pair Colorizer 2 colour codes your brackets.
-Super helpful for debugging.
+Super helpful for debugging
 * Dracula Official is a nice dark theme.
-The Material themes are also nice.
+The Material themes are also nice
-* GitLens integrates a lot of git functionality into VS code, things like showing who made what changes inline in your code.
+* GitLens integrates a lot of git functionality into VS code, things like showing who made what changes inline in your code
 * indent-rainbow colour codes your indentation level, similar to the brackets
 * markdownlint gives style suggestions when writing markdown files (like this guide!)
 * Material icon theme makes the icons in the file explorer a little nicer
 * Python is pretty core for this for obvious reasons
-* Visual Studio Intellicode gives better code completion than the built in one.
+* Visual Studio Intellicode gives better code completion than the built in one

 ### Finish up later